TheRealKaup/KTech/readme.md

 ### TextureCreator

 An application made with KTech for creating cell-based texture files for KTech games.
-This program is required because each terminal character cell has an RGB foreground color, an RGB background color and a characterst programming project I have ever had, and I wouldn't be surprised to know that until now I have invested a 4 digit number of hours into making it.st programming project I have ever had, and I wouldn't be surprised to know that until now I have invested a 4 digit number of hours into making it..
+This program is required because each terminal character cell has an RGB foreground color, an RGB background color and a character.
 This kind of texture can't be created by a normal pixel-based image creator.

 ![TextureCreator Screenshot](https://github.com/TheRealKaup/TheRealKaup/blob/main/texturecreatorscreenshot.png)